 We also offer extra-curricular sporting activities including, Multi-Sports, Gymnastics, Running, Netball, Dance and Football before school, at lunchtimes and after school.
-We also had British Cycling coaches in to take KS2 for a series of cycling lessons.
+In the past we also had British Cycling coaches in to take KS2 for a series of cycling lessons.

 We also take advantage of external activities to provide additional opportunities for the children.
-Last year we took a team of children to participate in the TATA Kids of Steel Triathlon at the Olympics Park in London, and also a group of the running club took part in the Hadleigh Hares 2k Fun Run – and they all did really well too!
+Two years ago we took a team of children to participate in the TATA Kids of Steel Triathlon at the Olympics Park in London, and also a group of the running club took part in the Hadleigh Hares 2k Fun Run – and they all did really well too!

 Sports Day is fun for the whole school and the children have the opportunity to compete both individually and as a team in a range of themed events.

 Our Sports Relief Bake was a huge success with many imaginative designs.
 The pupils certainly rose to the occasion.
 It was great to see so many proud faces and judging was incredible difficult.
 Well done to Ava who came first.
 Lots of cake eaten by many!!

 We took part in the Hadleigh Pyramid Dodgeball Festivals for U9 'sand U11's.
 The children all played well and the teams were recommended for fair players.
 There were no positions as it was a festival.